rafaelruch/agendapro/replit.md

   - Master admin users are protected from deletion at both backend (403 error) and frontend (hidden delete button)
   - Visual differentiation: Master admin users display with purple "Master Admin" badge and crown icon
 - **Master Admin Panel**:
-  - Tabbed interface for managing tenants, API tokens, and viewing API documentation
+  - Tabbed interface for managing tenants, appointments, API tokens, and viewing API documentation
+  - Complete appointment management across all tenants with ability to view and edit any appointment
+  - Can edit appointment details including date, time, status, client, service, duration, and notes
   - Can create API tokens for any tenant from centralized location
   - Comprehensive API endpoint documentation with curl examples and copy-to-clipboard functionality
   - Cross-tenant API token revocation capability